 The grace of a grey bannock is in the baking of it… Scottish Proverb

 Oatcakes or Bannocks were traditionally eaten on old-world feast days to mark the changing seasons.
-And roundabout Feb 1st or 2nd, they were known as “Bannoch of Bride” in honour of St. Bridget or Brìghde.
-This goddess (and later saint) of Ireland, Scotland & the Isle of Man, returns to the earth on the eve of her feast day, also known as Imbolc, to herald the arrival of spring.
-And to honour the occasion bonnach (bannocks in Scotland) were baked and left out in the hope she would leave her blessings of fertility, prosperity, and good health in return.
+And roundabout Feb 1st or 2nd, they were known as “Bannoch of Bride” in honor of St. Bride or Brìghde.
+St Bride of Brightness, as she is known in Scotland, shares many similarities with the Irish goddess Brighid (and St. Brigid) who returns to the earth on the eve of her feast day, also known as Imbolc, to herald the arrival of spring.
+And to honor the occasion, bonnach (bannocks in Scotland) were baked and left out in the hope she would leave her blessings of fertility, prosperity, and good health in return.
 (To learn more about Brigid & her Feast Day click here)

 Generally speaking, making the Bannock of Bride was a ritual that ensured the prosperity and well-being of the household.
 Prayers like the following were said over the kneading, “Progeny and prosperity of family Mystery of Michael, protection of Trinity”.
 Then the bannock would be cut into quarters and the prayer continued “Progeny and prosperity to ________ (whoever it’s for – person or family name) Mystery of Michael, shielding of the Lord”.

 On the Quarter Days (like Imbolc) the boundaries between worlds are stretched thin so the Bannocks were often sprinkled with water from a holy well to prevent the Good Folk from stealing them.
 And it was possible to avert any bad omens or bad luck by serving the cake with plenty of butter ‘without the asking.”